-If you do decide that outreach personas are a technique that you’d like to try, then you could have just found yourself a simple, straightforward way to increase the effectiveness of your email around by 40% - or potentially even more.
+If you do decide that outreach personas are a technique that you’d like to try, then you could have just found yourself a simple, straightforward way to increase the effectiveness of your email by around 40% - or potentially even more.

 About the author

 Hannah Corbett is an Inbound Marketing Manager.
 She specializes in organic search engine marketing, with a particular focus on content-led techniques.
 You can connect with Hannah on LinkedIn or follow her on Twitter.